prioritizr/surveyvoi/cran-comments.md

 0 errors | 0 warnings | 2 notes

 # Notes

-* Requires non-standard build of gmp (undeclared and unchecked).

-  **This message appears when testing the package on WinBuilder.
-My understanding is that this message is displayed because the package uses the RWinLib infrastructure to obtain a version of gmp with the C++ bindings available (see https://github.com/rwinlib/gmp).
-Although the standard Windows Rtools build-chain does provide such C++ bindings (see https://github.com/r-windows/rtools-packages/blob/master/mingw-w64-gmp/PKGBUILD), WinBuilder has a manually installed version of gmp -- which overrides the version of gmp distributed with Rtools -- that does not provide the C++ bindings (indicated by https://win-builder.r-project.org/GPLcompliance/).
-As such, a non-standard build of gmp is used when compiling the package on WinBuilder (i.e., the gmp build obtained from the RWinLib infrastructure).**

 * checking installed package size ...
 NOTE installed size is 14.4Mb